sap-tutorials/Tutorials/tutorials/hcpps-rest-odata/hcpps-rest-odata.md

   - Filter & sort the data from an OData Service deployed on your HANA HCP instance

   **Note:**
-    - The OData version 2.0 URI convention is supported by HANA XS Classic, which is currently used on the HANA Cloud Platform http://www.odata.org/documentation/odata-version-2-0/uri-conventions/
+    - The OData version 2.0 URI convention is supported by HANA XS Classic, which is currently used on the SAP Cloud Platform http://www.odata.org/documentation/odata-version-2-0/uri-conventions/

 ### Time to Complete